miniflux/website/src/docs/howto.md

 <h2 id="oauth2">OAuth2 Authentication <a class="anchor" href="#oauth2" title="Permalink">¶</a></h2>

 OAuth2 allows you to sign in with an external provider.
-As of now, only Google is supported.
+As of now, only Google and OpenID Connect is supported.

+### For Google:
 1. Create a new project in Google Console
 2. Create a new OAuth2 client
 3. Set an authorized redirect URL, for example `https://my.domain.tld/oauth2/google/callback`